Hong Kong women's national futsal team

 The Hong Kong women's national futsal team represents Hong Kong during international futsal competitions.
-It is under the direction of the Hong Kong Football Association.
+It is under the administration of the Football Association of Hong Kong, China.

 History

 The Hong Kong Football Association established its women's national futsal team in 2013.
 Hong Kong joined the women's futsal tournament of the 2013 Asian Indoor and Martial Arts Games.

 They were among the participating teams in the inaugural 2015 AFC Women's Futsal Championship.
 They join the subsequent 2018 edition as well as the qualifiers for the 2025 edition for the tournament now known as the AFC Women's Futsal Asian Cup.

 In the 2025 AFC Women's Futsal Asian Cup, Hong Kong suffered a narrow defeat to Vietnam and Iran in 3–5 and 1–3.
 Then they defeated Philippines with a big score of 7–3, qualifying for the knockout stages for the first time in the team's history.